cs6386/cs6386.github.io/README.md

 ## Cornell Unviersity, Fall 2023

-<b>Instructor:</b> Sainyam Galhotra
+<b>Instructor:</b> Sainyam Galhotra <br>
-<b>Email:</b> sg@cs.cornell.edu
+<b>Email:</b> sg@cs.cornell.edu<br>
-<b>Office:</b> Gates 445
+<b>Office:</b> Gates 445<br><br>

-<b>Time:</b> Tuesday and Thursday, 7:30pm-8:45pm ET
+<b>Time:</b> Tuesday and Thursday, 7:30pm-8:45pm ET <br>
-<b>Office Hour:</b> Wednesday 3:00 - 4:00pm, Gates 445
+<b>Office Hour:</b> Wednesday 3:00 - 4:00pm ET, Gates 445<br>

-<b>Course Description:</b> This course delves into the principles of managing large-scale datasets with the goal of designing an efficient data science pipeline.
-It encompasses a diverse set of topics, such as data acquisition, visualization, preparation, validation, and analysis.
-The course includes extensive paper reading and reviews.
+<b>Course Description:</b>
+This course offers an exploration into the intricate processes of handling vast datasets, ensuring that you are equipped to design streamlined data science pipelines.
+From the initial stages of data acquisition to the critical phases of visualization, preparation, validation, and analysis, every facet is covered.
+As we journey through these modules, you'll also engage in extensive paper readings and reviews, enriching your understanding with the latest research and innovative approaches in the field.

 # - [announcements](announcements.md),